 What would summer be without berries?
 Blackberries are one of the easiest to grow and volunteer as wild plants in many parts of North America.
-They are quite stoic and hardy, not given to many pest or disease issues, with the exception of fungal problems.
-Blackberry Penicillium fruit rot is a fungal disease which primarily occurs on post-harvest fruit.
+They are quite stoic and hardy and not given to many pest or disease issues, with the exception of fungal problems.
+Blackberry Penicillium fruit rot is a fungal disease that primarily occurs on post-harvest fruit.
 Rotting blackberries in their crates occurs due to heavy handling during harvest and storage.
-Some blackberry fruit rot also occurs on the canes but not in high circumstance.
+Some blackberry fruit rot also occurs on the canes but not in usual circumstances.

-There are few more disappointing things than finding fruit rot of blackberries.
+There are not many more disappointing things than finding fruit rot of blackberries.
 It may occur in already picked fruit or it may be seen on the plant.
-In either case, it makes the fruit soft, moldy and inedible.
+In either case, it makes the fruit soft, moldy, and inedible.
 A few tips can help you preserve your harvest and prevent Penicillium fruit rot on blackberry.

 Signs of Blackberry Penicillium Fruit Rot

 Penicillium is not the only fungus that produces rot on berries.
 Botrytis produces the gray mold type of rot while Penicillium develops into the green variety of mold with whitish tones.
 There are also fungi that produce white, pink, black, and even rusty mold.

 Penicillium affects the surface of the fruit initially.
 Small spots will appear which eventually grow together into larger areas of rot.
 The white fuzzy growth appears towards the end of the infection.
 The whole berry becomes excessively mushy.
 This is considered the secondary infection cycle, where fungal spores are ripe and can infect nearby plants and fruit.

 In fact, once infection occurs in one area, the fungus spreads rapidly in ideal conditions.

 Causes of Blackberry Fruit Rot